 Either way, real estate flipping can be a good short-term strategy, but you do need to know what you are doing.
 After all, you will be in full control of the end-to-end process, which can be daunting if you are a beginner.

-Editor’s Note: Flippers purchase undervalued properties with the intention of holding them for a short period time—often no more than six months—and quickly selling them for a profit.
+Flippers purchase undervalued properties with the intention of holding them for a short period of time—often no more than six months—and quickly sell them for a profit.

 Real estate mutual funds are very similar to the previously discussed REITs.
 This is because both investment vehicles offer a low barrier to entry into the real estate arena, meaning that investors do not need to inject large amounts of capital to participate.